nextensio/docs/content/en/Configurations/appgroups/_index.md

 :-------------------------:
 ![](/configurations/appgroups/appgroup_add.jpg)

-* AppGroup ID: This is just an email id that will uniquely identify and authenticate an appgroup, note that this does NOT have to be a valid email, it just needs to be in an email id format as of today.
+* AppGroup ID: This is just in an email id format that will uniquely identify and authenticate an appgroup.
+Note that it does NOT have to be a valid email id, it just needs to be in an email id format as of today.

 * AppGroup Name: Name is just any descriptive string